denyilm/flight-route/README.md

 - npm install to get all the packages

-- once all the packages installed run with:
+- once all the packages installed run:

+npm run server

+- once the json server is started, run:

 npm start